 Owing to recent developments in terms of better connectivity and increased access to markets, there has been a major shift in cropping pattern from traditional food grains to commercial cash crops.

-As the cultivated area remains more or less constant, the increased demand for food because of increase in population and urbanisation puts agricultural land under stress resulting in crop intensification and substitution of food crops with commercial crop.
+As the cultivated area remains more or less constant, the increased demand for food because of increase in population and urbanisation puts agricultural land under stress resulting in crop intensification and substitution of food crops with the commercial crop.

 In fact, it is striking to observe that area under wheat crop declined by -20.03 per cent from 1996-97 to 2014-15 in favour of barley which has a cultural and religious significance.
 The decline in area under wheat crop may be mainly due to easy availability of wheat in the market and through government subsidised Public Distribution System (PDS).
-According to a farmer (whom interviewed during my field work), “the introduction of PDS has led people to feel that they are food secure gradually forgetting their traditional practice of grain reserve management”.
-They have gradually moved towards growing cash crops, thus reducing, year by year, the extent of land area devoted towards growing food grains for their personal consumption.
+According to a farmer (whom interviewed during my fieldwork), “the introduction of PDS has led people to feel that they are food secure gradually forgetting their traditional practice of grain reserve management”.
+They have gradually moved towards growing cash crops, thus reducing, year by year, the extent of land area devoted to growing food grains for their personal consumption.
 Thus, the area under fruits and vegetable cultivation has registered a significant increase in recent years to meet the demand of army, tourists and local urban people.
 Moreover, recent initiatives made by various institutions like FRL, State agricultural department, and horticultural department have also enabled local farmers to grow successfully different varieties of newly introduced crops, especially vegetables.
 The increase in crop diversity has helped them to increase their income and improve the nutritional uptake.
 According to DRDO, at present 50 per cent of Army’s fresh vegetables requirement is fulfilled by the local farmers (local farmers cooperative is supplying 20 different kinds of vegetables to the Army.

 When interviewed local farmers, I found that earlier a small community of families, part of village or whole of a small village join hands to perform agricultural operations.
 This has been changing as the younger generation, in particular, is losing interest in the cultivation and a huge chunk of potential farmers have been absorbed by the growing tourism and establishment of the army.
 In recent years, the traditional ties of reciprocity, the system of exchange labour are being replaced by the employment of hired labour.